Crush Injuries - Jones Law Group - Your Lawyers for Life

 • Wrongful death

 It’s incredibly common for complications to arise because of crush injuries.
-Compartment syndrome or crush injury syndrome is the most common complication to arise because of crushing injuries.
+Compartment syndrome or crush injury syndrome is the most common complication to arises because of crushing injuries.

 Compartment syndrome requires emergency medical attention and can result in fatality if not treated fast enough.
 When compartment syndrome occurs, blood and other bodily fluids accumulate in an area and stop proper blood flow to organs.